Bobbi-Z/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+O is the value returned if you checkk the machine's balance after it has printed a ticket.

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+	You can insert more money than is needed the amount of money of all time keeps adding up not reseting with each transaction the ticket number is ahead of how many tickets were printed
-	* What happens if you insert too much money into the machine – do you receive any refund?
+	* What happens if you insert too much money into the machine – do you receive any refund? you do not receive a refund
-	* What happens if you do not insert enough and then try to print a ticket?
+	* What happens if you do not insert enough and then try to print a ticket? it lets me print tickets anyway

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.